 Colombia’s Complicated Past

-The Colombian conflict began in the 1960s as a low intensity war between the Colombian government, crime syndicates, right wing paramilitary groups and left wing guerrillas groups like the FARC (Revolutionary Armed Forces of Colombia) and the ELN (the National Liberation Army).
+The most recent Colombian conflict began in the 1960s as a low intensity war between the Colombian government, crime syndicates, right wing paramilitary groups and left wing guerrillas groups like the FARC (Revolutionary Armed Forces of Colombia) and the ELN (the National Liberation Army).
 All of the armed groups have been involved in drug trafficking and civilians were caught in the cross fire.

 The dark days of violence resulted in more than 260,000 deaths, the disappearance of tens of thousands of people and the displacement of 6 million people.